evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_LP/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+## Security and Access Technologies

+The Rivian R1T Performance Dual-Motor AWD LP is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}